Improve Cross-Modality Segmentation by Treating T1-Weighted MRI Images as Inverted CT Scans: Results

-Without preprocessing, TotalSegmentator fails to detect any classes in the T1-weighted sequences, with the exception of the colon (DSC=0.40).
-For T2-weighted sequences, TotalSegmentator can partially segment large organs but struggles to segment blood vessels and muscles.
-Inverting both T1 and T2 sequences leads to improved segmentation quality for T1-weighted images but decreases the performance for T2-weighted images (Table \ref{tab:results}).
-Setting the background intensity to zero significantly enhances the segmentation quality for T1-weighted sequences.
-Improvements are observed across all classes, including small vessels and organs such as the adrenal glands (Figure \ref{fig:results}).
+Without preprocessing, TotalSegmentator failed to detect any classes in the T1-weighted sequences, except for the colon (DSC=0.38).
+For T2-weighted sequences, TotalSegmentator could partially segment large organs but struggled to segment blood vessels and muscles.
+Inverting the sequences lead to improved segmentation quality for T1-weighted images but decreased the performance for T2-weighted images (Table \ref{tab:results}).
+Setting the background intensity to zero significantly enhanced the segmentation quality for T1-weighted sequences.
+We observed improvements across all classes, including small vessels, adrenal glands and the lungs (Figure \ref{fig:results}).

+To assess the performance of the ccRCC model, we focused on three distinct areas: The tumor region, the non-tumor kidney area (referred to as $K_{tumor}$ ), and the tumor-free kidney (called $K_{clean}$).
+On the CT validation fold the model achieved a DSC of 0.89 for $K_{tumor}$, 0.91 for $K_{clean}$ and 0.73 for the tumors.
+Contrary, for the unprocessed T1-weighted MRI no class could be correctly segmented (DSC <= 0.03).
+In the unprocessed T2-weighted images $K_{tumor}$ (DSC: 0.57) and $K_{clean}$ (DSC: 0.63) could be somewhat segmented but tumor segmentation remained unsuccessful (DSC: 0.11).

+Adding the inversion step increased the segmentation accuracy for kidneys (DSC = 0.76 / 0.71) and tumors (DSC = 0.45) in the T1-weighted images but prevented segmentation of the T2-weighted images (DSC <= 0.10 for all classes).
+For the specific case T1 inverted: tumors were correctly localized in 75 scans, incorrectly in 19 scans, and could not be detected in 6 scans.
+The tumors in these groups had a median volume of 35 cm$^3$, 23 cm$^3$ and 6 cm$^3$, respectively.
+Tumors below the median volume of 29 cm$^3$ were segmented with a DSC of 0.22 and tumors above the median volume with a DSC of 0.62.
+A paired two-sided t-test showed a significant correlation between tumor volume and DSC (p<0.001).